nikitavoloboev/data/games/games.md

 - [Beyond All Reason](https://www.beyondallreason.info/) - Open source RTS game built on top of the Spring RTS Engine. ([Code](https://github.com/beyond-all-reason/Beyond-All-Reason))
 - [Oxid](https://github.com/dbandstra/oxid) - Arcade-style game that runs natively or in the browser. ([Web](https://dbandstra.github.io/oxid/))
 - [Some Tank Game](https://github.com/horup/some-tank-game-rs) - Action game written in Rust using the Bevy engine.
+- [Rusted Ruins](https://github.com/garkimasera/rusted-ruins) - Extensible open world rogue like game with pixel art.
+Players can explore the wilderness and ruins.

 ## Awesome games (other)